-14.1.
+- 13.1.
 A draft written Terms of Reference will be prepared and issued to appropriate personnel at the start of an engagement.
 It will cover the intended objectives, scope and reporting mechanism and will be agreed with the client.
-Changes to the terms of reference during the course of the engagement may occur and will be agreed following consultation with the client.

-- 14.2.
-A report will be issued on completion of an engagement.
+Changes to the terms of reference during the engagement may occur and will be agreed following consultation with the client. - 13.2.
+A report will be issued to management on completion of an engagement.
 It will include a reasoned opinion, details of the time period and scope within which it was prepared, management's responses to specific risk prioritised findings and recommendations made and a timescale within which corrective action will be / has been taken.
-If recommended action is not to be taken, an explanation for this will also be included. - 14.3.
+If recommended action is not to be taken, an explanation for this will also be included. - 13.3.
 SIAS will follow-up the implementation of agreed recommendations in line with the protocol at each client.
-As appropriate, the outcomes of this work will be reported to the Audit Committee and may be used to inform the risk-based planning of future audit work.
+As appropriate, the outcomes of this work will be reported to the audit committee and may be used to inform the risk-based planning of future audit work.
 Should follow-up activity identify any significant error or omission, this will be communicated by the Head of Assurance to all relevant parties.
-A revised internal audit opinion may be issued on the basis of follow-up activity. - 14.4.
-In consultation with senior management, the Head of Assurance will consider, on a risk-basis, any request made by external stakeholders for sight of an internal audit report. - 14.5.
+A revised internal audit opinion may be issued on the basis of follow-up activity. - 13.4.
+In consultation with senior management, the Head of Assurance will consider, on a risk-basis, any request made by external stakeholders for sight of an internal audit report.

+13.5.
 Quarterly update reports to the Audit Committee will detail the results of each engagement, including significant risk exposures and control issues.
-In addition, an annual report will be produced giving an opinion on the overall control, governance, and risk management environment (and any other issues judged relevant to the preparation of the Annual Governance Statement), with a summary of the work that supports the opinion.
-The Head of Assurance will also make a statement of conformance with PSIAS, and detail the nature and reasons for any impairments, qualifications or restrictions in scope for which the Committee should seek reassurances from management.
+In addition, an annual report will be produced giving an opinion on the overall control, governance, and risk management environment (and any other issues judged relevant to the preparation of the Annual Governance Statement) with a summary of the work that supports the opinion.
+The Head of Assurance will also make a statement of conformance with PSIAS, using the results of the annual self-assessment and Quality Assurance and Improvement Plan (QAIP) required by the PSIAS.
+The statement will detail the nature and reasons for any impairments, qualifications, or restrictions in scope for which the Committee should seek reassurances from management.
+Any improvement plans arising will be included in the annual report.

-15. Periodic Assessment
+14. Periodic Assessment

-- 15.1.
-PSIAS require the Head of Assurance and the SIAS Board to make arrangements for an independent review of the effectiveness of internal audit undertaken by a suitably knowledgeable, qualified and competent individual or organisation.
-This should occur at least every five years. - 15.2.
+- 14.1.
+PSIAS require the Head of Assurance and the SIAS Board to arrange for an independent review of the effectiveness of internal audit undertaken by a suitably knowledgeable, qualified, and competent individual or organisation.
+This should occur at least every five years. - 14.2.
 The Head of Assurance will ensure that continuous efforts are made to improve the efficiency, effectiveness, and quality of SIAS.
-These will include the Quality Assurance and Improvement Programme, client feedback, appraisals and shared learning with the external audit partner as well as coaching, supervision, and documented review. - 15.3.
+These will include the Quality Assurance and Improvement Programme, client feedback, appraisals, and shared learning with the external audit partner as well as coaching, supervision, and documented review. - 14.3.
 A single review will be carried out to provide assurance to all SIAS partners with the outcomes included in the partner's Annual Report.

-16. Review of the Audit Charter
+15. Review of the Audit Charter

-- 16.1.
-The Head of Assurance will review this charter annually and will present, to the first Audit Committee meeting of each financial year, any changes for approval. - 16.2.
-The Head of Assurance reviewed this Audit Charter in May 2019.
-It will next be reviewed in May 2020.
+- 15.1.
+The Head of Assurance will review this charter annually and will present, to the first audit committee meeting of each financial year, any changes for approval. - 15.2.
+The Head of Assurance reviewed this Audit Charter in September 2021.
+It will next be reviewed in April 2022.